irfanhkm/teleport-test/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java 17 or higher (recommend install using sdkman)
 - Gradle 8.5
 - Redis (optional, for tracking number uniqueness)